-Experts urge rapid evaluation for swallowing and voice problems after brain surgeryDecember 3rd, 2012 in Cancer
+Experts urge rapid evaluation for swallowing and voice problems after brain surgeryDecember 3, 2012 in Medicine & Health / Cancer

 Johns Hopkins experts are recommending early post-surgical assessment—preferably within 24 hours—for trouble chewing and swallowing food, or speaking normally, among patients who have had benign tumors removed from the base of the brain.